GoodManWEN/pipeit/README.md

 '2'
 ```

-Code timer updated in version 2.0, you can easily detect the execution time of code blocks or statements.
+**Code timer updated in version 0.2.0**, you can easily detect the execution time of code blocks or statements.
 ```Python
 from pipeit import *
 from functools import reduce